-If you are in the position of being the primary caregiver for someone with a serious illness such as Alzheimer’s disease or another dementia, you may feel it is an honor and privilege to provide care for your loved one.
-However, home health agencies in Maryland advise that it is also true that the challenges of that role can be overwhelming at times.
+If you are in the position of being the primary caregiver for someone with a serious illness such as Alzheimer’s disease or another form of dementia, you may feel it is an honor and privilege to provide care for your loved one.
+However, home health agencies in Maryland advise that it is also true that the challenges of that role can be overwhelming at times, leading to caregiver burnout.

-Do You Have Any Of These Signs of Burnout?
+Do You Have Any Of These Signs of Caregiver Burnout?

 - Increased Frustration, Irritation, or Anger Over Small Things.